sezero/mikmod/libmikmod/win32/VC7.1/ReadMe.txt

-For XAudio2 support you need DirectX SDK / xaudio2.h, then: add DRV_XAUDIO2 among your preprocessor definitions, and add ole32.lib among your link libraries.
+For XAudio2 support you need xaudio2.h (DirectX SDK June 2010 has xaudio2_7), then add DRV_XAUDIO2 among your preprocessor defs.
+  If you want xaudio2_8 for Windows 8 then also add DRV_XAUDIO28 among those defs and make sure that xaudio2.h is from win8 sdk.

 For OpenAL support you need OpenAL 1.1 SDK, then: add DRV_OPENAL among your preprocessor definitions and add OpenAL32.lib among